Skip to main content

 An experienced attorney can provide helpful legal advice regarding:

-• Assess the implications of a state suing you and the possibility of transferring or dismissing the case for lack of jurisdiction.
+• Assessing the possibility of transferring or dismissing the case for lack of jurisdiction.

-• Understand and challenge the grounds of personal jurisdiction in your case.
+• Understanding and challenging the grounds of personal jurisdiction in your case.

 They can also offer you tailored advice for your specific situation.
 Do not hesitate to seek legal advice.
 Contact a litigation and appeals attorney for expert assistance.